It’s Not If, But When

 Incidents vs. Events

 Type is broken out into three separate classifications and includes both the type of breach and the number of people it affected.
 We use a scale from one to three with one being the most severe.
-A category one incident type would typically involve system access or data loss affecting five or more people.
+A category one incident type would typically involve system access or data loss affecting five or more people or user accounts.

 Criticality reflects the systems that the incident has affected.
 Again, we give this a number on a scale of one to three with one being the most severe.
 A one in criticality is a confirmed incident that affects critical systems.